Hammer Toes & Bunions

 The most common cause of hammer toe is wearing poorly fitted shoes that force the toe into a bent position.
 Having your toes bent for long periods of time can cause the muscles to shorten, resulting in deformity.
-Corns or calluses often accompany hammer toes.
-Other causes include muscle, nerve, or joint damage resulting from osteoarthritis, rheumatoid arthritis or diabetes.
+Corns or calluses often accompany hammer toe.
+Other causes include muscle, nerve or joint damage resulting from osteoarthritis, rheumatoid arthritis or diabetes.

-Bunions are the result of genetic factors where cetain tendons, ligaments and supportive structure in the foot do not function correctly leading to flat feet, abnormal bone structure and neurological conditions.
+Bunions are the result of genetic factors where cetain tendons, ligaments and supportive structures in the foot do not function correctly, leading to flat feet, abnormal bone structure and neurological conditions.
 Signs and symptoms may include:

 - Irritated skin around the bunion